RezaBagheri8/RezaMapper/README.md

 simple object-object mapper in .net

 Using:
-Just copy the RezaMapper.cs file and paste it to your project and use it:)
+Just copy the RezaMapper.cs file and paste it to your project and use it ;)

 Mapping: